crazy-penguins/raft/sites/docs/concepts/invoking-tasks.rst

   or
 * When that token has the same name as another task.

-In most of these situations, Invoke's parser will `refuse the temptation to guess
+In most of these situations, raft's parser will `refuse the temptation to guess
 <http://zen-of-python.info/in-the-face-of-ambiguity-refuse-the-temptation-to-guess.html#12>`_
 and raise an error.